Notification System#

 | Workspace OAuth connection | Settings → Connections → Slack | |

-| Web push via service worker | Grant permission in your browser |
+| Web push via service worker — even with the tab closed | Enable in notification settings, then grant browser permission |

 SMS fallback logic